adityas129/NBA-Analysis/Criteria.md

-Secondary Companies that try to stay relevant https://voice.mktgagency.ca/master-blog/categoryvoice/2019/05/10/raptors
+Secondary Companies that try to stay relevant

+https://voice.mktgagency.ca/master-blog/categoryvoice/2019/05/10/raptors

 GDP

 https://www.narcity.com/news/ca/the-raptors-actually-boosted-canadas-economy-during-their-championship-run
 Need to find the stats that they cite.
-Really hard to get hard numbers on visits to bars and stuff
+Really hard to get hard numbers on visits to local restaurants.